clairebearz32bit/XkcdApp/README.md

 ## Systems
 Currently, the only system with an executable is Windows, but I intend to create applications with UNIX and macOS support.
+It uses JDK 15.0.1 currently.

 ## Setup
 I tried my best to make this as portable as possible, once you download the executable,